The Ultimate Guide to Fair Use and Copyrights for Filmmakers

 The last of the big five areas of fair use scenarios for filmmakers I want to cover is music.
 Oh boy.
 This will be fun.

 No area of confusion on this issue is perhaps more misunderstood than music.
 You need look no further than the hundreds (if not thousands) of professionally shot wedding videos edited with copyrighted music.
 Or the countless epic short films on YouTube with Hans Zimmer or Michael Giacchino “scores.”
 Many novice filmmakers assume that if a video is “not for commercial purposes” and/or if the music was purchased on iTunes, then that clears them or their conscience.
 Unfortunately, it doesn’t (well, it may clear their conscience, but it definitely doesn’t clear them legally).

 Music does indeed fall under fair use, and so your use of it must also fit within the parameters mentioned above.
-The problem is, most of the use of music in film and video are copyright violations.
-They are using someone else’s music, which they did not license, in the manner for which it was originally purposed.
+The problem is, most of the use of music in such film and video is a copyright violation.
+They use someone else’s music, unlicensed, in the manner for which it was originally purposed.
 There is no transformative use or commentary on the music itself.

 In order to legally use music in your film or video, you need two types of licenses: a master (also known as mechanical) use license (controlled by the record label) and a synchronization (or sync) license (controlled by the publisher).
 The mechanical use license gives you rights to the song from the originator; the sync license gives you the right to the specific version of the song and set it to a film or video.
-In many cases, the publisher and the label are represented by the same company.
-But if they aren’t, you’d have to arrange for licenses with each entity separately.
+In many cases, the same company represents the publisher and the label.
+But if they don’t, you’d have to arrange for licenses with each entity separately.

 Years ago, The Harry Fox Agency was a centralized resource for getting all the appropriate licenses for use in films.
 They have since given up managing sync licenses and focus on mechanical use licenses.